 P.S.
 Totally Useless Trivia: William Shatner played Goodwin opposite Kurt Kasznar’s Wolfe in an unsold TV pilot in 1959.

-rlock Premium Member about 1 year ago
+rlock Premium Member over 1 year ago

 Nero and Archie appeared in a relatively brief comic strip back in the 1950s, drawn by Mike Roy.
 His Archie resembled a blend of Darren McGavin and Kurt Russell.